Thanks to all who came to (and supported) the 2019 Rare & Unusual Plant Sale

-Plant Sale proceeds support community gardeners as well as beginning farmers, youth education and employment, and food growing and nutrition programs in economically challenged communities in Providence, Pawtucket and Central Falls.
+The Plant Sale is not only eagerly anticipated by gardeners who return year after year, it is SCLT’s largest fundraiser.
+Proceeds support community gardeners as well as beginning farmers; children and youth education and employment; affordable land access; and food growing and nutrition programs in economically challenged communities in Providence, Pawtucket and Central Falls.
 (See more about this in the Programs section of our website.)
-As the area’s largest source of sustainably grown vegetable, herb and fruit plants, our Plant Sale continues to play an important role in expanding our local food system.
-You can read more about its impact here.
+As the area’s largest source of sustainably grown vegetable, herb and fruit plants, the Rare & Unusual Plant Sale continues to play an important role in strengthening our local food system and shoring up the area’s biodiversity.
+You can read more about its full impact here.

 There are many others to acknowledge for their contributions, including generous local nurseries that donate gorgeous perennials: